Nutlope/notesGPT/README.md

 ## Future tasks

-- [ ] Whisper transcripts can get queued on Replicate.
-If that happens, show a message to the user
 - [ ] Keep recording for future playback and display it on the page somewhere
 - [ ] Animate the purple microphone to be in sync with your voice
 - [ ] Store completed action items for the future instead of fully deleting them